suk063/dreamer4/README.md

 ---

 ## 6. Data Preparation
+The dataset is available at nicklashansen/dreamer4 on Hugging Face — 7,200 mixed-quality trajectories (3.6M frames) spanning 30 continuous control tasks from DMControl and MMBench.
 ### Input Format

 Raw data should be PNG files with **horizontally stacked frames**, shape `(3, 224, N×224)` per file, accompanied by `.npz`/`.json` trajectory files containing actions and rewards.